Library fines and web payments

 |Three day loans||70p per day|

 eHub is the online payment system for library fines.

 Once you have logged in, the Account Dashboard screen will show your account details, including your printing and photocopying balance and your most recent printing and photocopying activity.
 You can also see any outstanding library fines.

-Brief instructions for crediting your account and paying fines
+Credit your account and pay fines

-- Log in to eHub using your University username and password.
+- Log in to eHub.

 - Library fines are visible in the top right of the screen.